giantswarm/docs/sources/reference/swarm-json.md

 As a result, our component would now provide an environment variable with the name `DB_PORT_6379_TCP_ADDR`.
 The according `/etc/hosts` would now be named `db`.

 As a third and last example, imagine we had an additional service in our application configuration called `payment` with a component called `restapi` and port 8000 exposed.
-To myke our current component depend on that component, the dependency configuration would have to look like this:
+To make our current component depend on that component, the dependency configuration would have to look like this:

 ```json
 "dependencies": [